Fuuulkrum7/SpendYourMoney/README.md

 # User documentation

+## First steps
-## First of all, you need to create a user in your database.
+Firstly you need to crete user for MySQL database.
-For making it, run mysql, enter your root password and then execute this commands:
+Run mysql, enter your root password and then execute this commands:

 ```
 CREATE USER 'TinkoffUser'@'localhost' IDENTIFIED BY '1nVestm$nt';